AnthonyM5/my-awesome-blog/_posts/2021-04-25-dynamic-programming-3.md

 {% endhighlight %}

-If our canSum algorithim was an example of a decision procedure, our howSum is an example of a combination problem, and the bestSum is an optimization problem.  canSum was trying to figure out whether something was simply true/false.  howSum required us to track the combinations (just the first combination), and the final iteration asked us to optimize and find the shortest possible combination.
+If our canSum algorithm was an example of a decision procedure, our howSum is an example of a combination problem, and the bestSum is an optimization problem.  canSum was trying to figure out whether something was simply true/false.  howSum required us to track the combinations (just the first combination), and the final iteration asked us to optimize and find the shortest possible combination.
 Each is an example of using dynamic programming to help track and re-use values (branches) that have already been calculated and memoized.